mxagar/sql_fundamentals_datacamp/SQL_Guide.md

 - Character: char, varchar, text
 - Numeric: integer, float
 - Temporal/date: date, time, timestamp, interval
+- **SERIAL**: sequence of integers, used for the table keys; automatically generated as we enter rows.
+Interestingly, when we remove a row, values are kept.
+Also, when we fail to insert a non-value value, the counter increases.

 Other data types:

-- SERIAL: sequence of integers, used for the table keys; automatically generated as we enter rows
 - UUID: Universally Unique Identifier
 - Array: arrays of strings, numbers, etc.
 - JSON and XML